WhoisMari/BidWars/README.md

  - Filters:
 	 - On the Active Listings page, users can filter their results by categories and keywords.
-	 -On the Watchlist page, users can filter to see only the active listings or all of them.
+	 - On the Watchlist page, users can filter to see only the active listings or all of them.

  - Listings:
 	 - All Listings need a “closing date”, which the users may edit later.